BSA is responsible for assigning Centre Referees and/or Assistant Referees/Linesman to the BSA U9 and up Home games.

 • Honour any appointments made for and accepted by them unless unable to do so by virtue of illness or personal emergency.

 • Not publicly criticize other officials or any soccer association nor shall they make any statements to the media related to any game in which they were involved.

 Game Assignment Process

 All BSA game assignments are made through Assignr – Referee Scheduling and Assignment System, an automated system used by many leagues and clubs in the Alberta Soccer Association and is found at Assignr.com.

 Normally, a referee must be at least 2 years older than the age group playing the assigned game.
 (For example, to be the Centre Referee for a U13 game, the referee should be at least 15 years old.)

 Referees are notified by email that they have been offered games.
 Upon receipt of a notification, the referee must logon to Assignr and accept or reject the game offer.
 If a game is not accepted within 48 hours of the game being assigned, another referee will be assigned to the game.

 A referee who is unable to accept an offered game must decline the assignment in Assignr a minimum of 48 hours before the scheduled kick-off time for the game.

-If a referee wishes to decline a game within 48 hours of the scheduled kick-off, the assigned referee must contact the BSA Referee Assignor by telephone at (780) 599-0276 to have the assignment cancelled.
+If a referee wishes to decline a game within 48 hours of the scheduled kick-off, the assigned referee must contact the BSA Referee Assignor by phone or text message at (780) 599-0276 to have the assignment cancelled.